 Abstract

 How oscillating activity of cyclin-dependent kinase (CDK)-1 alone can drive the eukaryotic cell cycle (1, 2) is unknown.
 Here, we demonstrate in vivo that cell cycle-regulated phosphorylations differ quantitatively and qualitatively from other phosphorylations.
 We used high-resolution time-resolved phosphoproteomics in single Xenopus embryos, and parallel phosphoproteomics in egg extracts to confirm cell cycle behaviour.
-We found that 22% of 4583 phosphorylation sites on 1843 proteins were regulated during early cell cycles, while mitotic phosphosites occur existon entire protein complexes in a switch-like manner in vivo.
-Most dynamic phosphosites located to intrinsically disordered regions (IDRs) of proteins and occurred in CDK consensus motifs.
+We found that 22% of 4583 phosphorylation sites on 1843 proteins were dynamic during early cell cycles, while mitotic phosphosites occurred on entire protein complexes in a switch-like manner in vivo.
+Dynamic phosphosites had two main characteristics: location to intrinsically disordered regions (IDRs) of proteins and prevalence of CDK consensus motifs.
 Dynamic phosphoproteins, as well as known yeast and 659 manually-curated human CDK substrates, were enriched in intrinsic disorder compared to other phosphoproteins, while many localise to cell cycle-regulated membrane-less organelles.
-Our results suggest that synchronous phosphorylation of IDRs by CDKs is the predominant mechanism for temporal control of cellular organization, explaining how a single kinase can drive the cell cycle.
+Our results suggest that synchronous phosphorylation of IDRs by CDKs is the predominant mechanism for temporal control of cellular organisation, explaining how a single kinase can drive the cell cycle.

 Main text

-Cell cycle progression is presumed to arise from the collective behavior of altered protein phosphorylation states, and depends on CDK1-family cyclin-dependent kinases (CDKs).
+Cell cycle progression is presumed to arise from the collective behaviour of altered protein phosphorylation states, and depends on CDK1-family cyclin-dependent kinases (CDKs).
 These CDKs phosphorylate hundreds of sites on diverse proteins (3–6), and regulate DNA replication, mitosis, transcription, chromatin remodeling, DNA repair, the cytoskeleton, nuclear transport, protein translation, formation of a mitotic spindle and even ciliogenesis (7–9).
 Understanding how such a combination of phosphorylations generates cell cycle order requires a global picture of cell cycle-regulated phosphosites in vivo, which are technically challenging to identify.
-Highly dynamic phosphorylation states cannot readily be determined from populations of cells (10), where whole-culture synchronisation methods generate artefacts and produce populations that are not truly synchronized (11).
+Highly dynamic phosphorylation states cannot readily be determined from populations of cells (10), where whole-culture synchronisation methods generate artefacts and produce populations that are not truly synchronised (11).
 Yet although single-cell proteomics studies have identified several hundreds of proteins (12, 13), sensitivity and reproducibility are insufficient for low stoichiometry and highly dynamic targets such as phosphosites.

 To overcome these obstacles we used an extremely sensitive phosphopeptide enrichment strategy (14) to perform quantitative phosphoproteomics on the highly synchronous early cell cycles of Xenopus laevis embryos, which consist solely of S and M-phase (15, 16).
 Importantly, proteome changes are negligible compared with phosphoproteome changes in Xenopus early development (fig. S1), as previously reported (17).
 We collected individual embryos at 18 time-points separated by 15-minute intervals, while recording visual cues of cortical rotation of fertilised eggs and subsequent cell divisions.
 Phosphopeptides from each embryo were enriched, separated by nanoLC and analysed by high-resolution mass spectrometry (Fig. 1A).
 Individual embryo phosphorylation states strongly correlated, demonstrating their synchrony and the robustness of our methodology (Fig. 1B).
 We thus generated a cell cycle map of protein phosphorylation from an unfertilised egg to a 16-cell embryo.
 This identified 4,583 phosphosites with high localisation probability (>0.75) mapping to 1,843 proteins (Fig. 1C), the majority being phosphoserines (Fig. 1D).
-Motif analysis showed that around 51% of the detected phosphosites are proline-directed (S/T-P), thus, potential CDK sites.
+Motif analysis showed that around 51% of the detected phosphosites were proline-directed (S/T-P), thus, potential CDK sites.
 Moreover, around 10% of all phosphosites matched the canonical CDK1-family motif S/TPxK/R (fig. S2A).